mikessh/migmap/README.md

 no.stop          | *true* if receptor contains no stop codons complete         | *true* if CDR3 region is fully defined (both V and J conserved residues are present) canonical        | *true* if CDR3 region starts with C residue and ends with F/W residue

+In case the ``--details ...`` option is specified, corresponding columns will be added to output.
+E.g. ``--details cdr1nt,contigaa`` will add CDR1 nucleotide sequence and translated complete receptor sequence to the table.

 ## Installation

 See [latest release](https://github.com/mikessh/igblastwrp/releases/latest) section for HIgBlast package.